Lacrymosaa/Pokemon-Sprite-Cutter/README.md

 Front_and_Back.py is made to cut animations related to pokemon's front and back sprites.

 Menu_Sprites.py is made to cut Menu sprites (the more pixelated ones).

+Type_Cutter.py is made to cut the type icons (use image as example).